RohanNagar/lightning/README.md

 Lightning should now be running on localhost port 9000.

-## Contributing
-Make changes to your local repository and push them up to your fork on GitHub.
-Submit a pull request to this repo with your changes as a single commit.
-Your changes will be reviewed and merged when appropriate.

 ## Testing
 There is a Python testing script available in the `scripts` directory.
 To run this script, make sure you are in the base lightning directory and run the following command.